-This system allows you to lock or unlock the doors, open the trunk, lower both front windows (if equipped), or activate the Panic Alarm from distances approximately 66 ft (20 m) using a Remote Keyless Entry (RKE) transmitter.
+This system allows you to lock or unlock the doors, open the trunk, or activate the Panic Alarm from distances approximately 66 ft (20 m) using a Remote Keyless Entry (RKE) transmitter.
 The RKE transmitter does not need to be pointed at the vehicle to activate the system.

-- The line of transmission must not be blocked with metal objects. - Inserting the key into the ignition switch disables all buttons on the RKE transmitter.
+• The line of transmission must not be blocked with metal objects.

+Inserting the key into the ignition switch disables all buttons on the RKE transmitter.